alus-it/AirspaceConverter/README.md

 Downloads
 ---------
-The already compiled executable for windows can be downloaded from the project page:
+The already compiled executables for Linux and Windows can be downloaded from the project page:
 http://www.alus.it/AirspaceConverter

 Build dependencies